limonyellow/corona-testing/README.md

 4 - 100
 6 - 110

-Notice that these numbers chained with bitwise OR between them will result the same as ower test result - '110'
+Notice that these numbers chained with bitwise OR between them will result the same as our test result - '110'

-In order to find the exact positive subjects will have to use more test kits (at most 3 if we dont know how many are positive), but we certainly narrow the number of subjects down.
+In order to find the exact positive subjects will have to use more test kits (at most 3 if we don't know how many are positive), but we certainly narrow the number of subjects down.
-This kind of testing is most efficient when the number of actual positive is relativly low to the number of total subjects.
+This kind of testing is most efficient when the number of actual positive is relatively low to the number of total subjects.
 For an instant, in case of 255 subjects with only 1 positive subject (~0.5%) the algorithm should be highly effective at narrowing the potential_positive subjects.
 This algorithm is best used on a population that is not at high risk of being positive.

 ## Using more kits - sample_ids:

-In order to get more narrow group of potential_positive subbjects it is possible to add more kits.
+In order to get more narrow group of potential_positive subjects it is possible to add more kits.
 That results in more ways to give more then one number to every subject (more 'sample_id's).
 In this case we can pin a smaller group with the cost of more test kit.
 But it also helps to overcome the problem when the positive subject\s have their samples in many kits, meaning they have numbers with many '1's.
-Back to ower example, if subject 7 is positive the kits will result with the number '111' that can have many different combinations of positive subjects (like '110' and '001' etc.)
+Back to our example, if subject 7 is positive the kits will result with the number '111' that can have many different combinations of positive subjects (like '110' and '001' etc.)
-This cases results in very large gruops of potential_positives and the effectiveness of the algorithm is severely damaged.
+This cases results in very large groups of potential_positives and the effectiveness of the algorithm is severely damaged.
 More sample ids can cover such cases.
 For example giving more numbers (by adding 3 more kits) in a descending way rather then ascending or just give them randomly.
-Subject 7 can have the sample id '111' but also '001' whith is much better for the algorithm in case he is positive.
+Subject 7 can have the sample id '111' but also '001' which is much better for the algorithm in case he is positive.

 The script will have to recognize each subject and its corresponding sample ids using the subjects_dict.